karmab/kcli-openshift4/README.md

 All the ignition files needed for the install are generated.

-Then, if no api ip or dns_ip has been specified, a temporary deployment of vms using a centos7 template is launched to gather available ips.
+Then, if no api ip has been specified, a temporary deployment of vms using a centos7 template is launched to gather available ips.

 Final deployment is then launched.